MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 - The quick view form for an entity includes the primary field.
 - A lookup to another entity is added to a page and shows the data from the primary field.

 The primary field for a virtual entity for [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is designed to use **displayname** field on entity if present.
-If this field is not present the first string fields is chosen as the primary field.
+If this field is not present the first string field is chosen as the primary field.

 ## Relations